isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 **Terms &amp; Conditions:**

 *   Price is in Singapore dollars and inclusive of GST.
-*   Price excludes practice cost and doctor’s consultation charge.
+*   Price excludes practice cost and doctor's consultation charge.
 *   The quoted rates are not applicable for any ongoing credit card, corporate programmes, other benefits &amp; promotions.
 *   Items in the package are non-exchangeable and non-refundable, including unutilised portion.
 *   GP services are available at Raffles Medical Clinics in Singapore and Raffles Health Screeners and are not available at Raffles Executive Medical Centre and 24-Hour Emergency at Raffles Hospital.